 Evaluate your travel style

 What’s your travel style?
 Are you a solo backpacker who prefers to lug your own backpack and never check-in baggage at the airport?
-Do you prefer adventure travels?
+Do you prefer adventure travel?
 Do you love scenic landscapes and sunsets (or sunrise)?
 Do you love long bus rides through the night to the less-known destinations in South America or Southeast Asia?
-Do you always include snorkeling activity in your itinerary?
+Do you always include snorkeling activities in your itinerary?